Ultimi-Sumiti/GAN_Music_Generator/README.md

 * **`model_v3`**: An extension of `model_v2` that is also conditioned on the chord associated with the previous bar, adding another layer of musical context to the generation process.

 ***

-# Key Musical Concepts
-This section briefly defines the principal musical terms present in this project.

-**Piano Roll**: A binary matrix representing musical data.
-It maps 128 MIDI notes in 16 time-steps per bar.

-**Melody**: A monophonic sequence where only one note is active at each time-step.
-It is extracted by selecting the highest-velocity note from the full piano roll in each frame.

-**Chord**: A 13-dimensional vector that encodes the chord iteself, specifying the first key and whether the chord is major or minor.
-It is derived from the most frequent chord in the previous bar of music.

-**Octave**: All musical notes are normalized into a fixed two-octave range (MIDI notes 60-83 equivalent to C4-B5).
-This helps in detecting training issues like mode collapse.

 # Dataset used:
 - **[MAESTRO Dataset](https://magenta.tensorflow.org/datasets/maestro)**: 200+ hours of piano performances.